Crazy Eyes (Orange Is the New Black)

 Suzanne "Crazy Eyes" Warren is a fictional character played by Uzo Aduba on the Netflix series Orange Is the New Black.
-Warren is portrayed as intelligent, but lacking in social skills, and prone to spiral into emotional outbursts and delusions when agitated due to mental illness.
+Warren is portrayed as intelligent and creative, but lacking in social skills and prone to spiral into emotional, sometimes violent, outbursts and delusions when agitated due to mental illness.
 She is a recurring character in season one and a regular character beginning with season two.

 Aduba won the Emmy Award for Outstanding Guest Actress in a Comedy Series and the Critics' Choice Television Award for Best Guest Performer in a Comedy Series for her season one performance.
 For season two, she received the Emmy Award for Outstanding Supporting Actress in a Drama Series as well as the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series.
 Her season three performance again won the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series.
 The character is the only role that has received Emmy Award recognition in both the comedy and drama categories for the same show.

 Appearance

 In season one, Aduba is credited for 11 of the 13 episodes (not the first or seventh), although she appears in the first episode via footage filmed from another episode.

 In season two, episode three ("Hugs Can Be Deceiving"), Eden Wiggins, and Taliyah Whitaker portray the 10-year-old and 5-year-old versions of Warren.
 Throughout the first two seasons, it is shown that Warren aspires "to be included" and "to make friends and be valued".
-The character is known for her bantu knots, an awkward grin, and her crazy eyes.
+The character is known for her bantu knots, awkward grin, powerful physique and her crazy eyes.